shyuen/eas-weather-rs/README.md

 ### Environment Variables
 All environment variables share the `EAS_WEATHER_RS` base prefix (derived from the package name `eas-weather-rs`), followed by a section, then the key — each part separated by `__`.
 This is the same naming shown in `cargo run -- --help` next to each flag (e.g. `[env: EAS_WEATHER_RS__WEBSERVER__PORT=]`).
 Any value may also be set via the `.env` file (see below).

+To see all available environment variables with examples and descriptions, please reference the `.env.example` file in the project root.
+This file contains commented-out examples for every configurable option.

 The prefixes are:
 - `EAS_WEATHER_RS__APP__` — application-level settings (e.g. `EAS_WEATHER_RS__APP__CONFIG_FILE`)